Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 3. Direct quotes from sources

-If you are making a direct quote from a paper, you must include the page number while citing the source.
-In the following example, we have used unaltered text from a paper, and hence while citing the paper we have included the page number.
+If you are making a direct quote from a paper word-for-word, you must enclose the text in double quotes.
+You can also include the page number in your citation number if you want.
+In the following example, the quote was found in citation number 1 on page 23.
 Please note that ‘p’ is used for a single page and ‘pp.’ is used for multiple pages.

 Direct quote from a paper – page number(p) mentioned in the citation

-Smith et al. (1) state that “More than 70% of papers rejected by scientific journals are written by non-native English speakers” (p.
+“More than 70% of papers rejected by scientific journals are written by non-native English speakers” (1, p.
 23).

 (OR)